denali-js/core/guides/data/models.md

 ## Saving Data

-Models expose a `.save()` instance method that returns a promise which resolves or rejects when the save operation is complete.
+Models expose an instance method called `.save()` that returns a promise which resolves or rejects when the save operation is complete.